Salesforce is #1 in Top 10 Online CRM software

 2014.
 Salesforce rocks: Radian6 Buddy Media Social Studio for ExactTarget Marketing Cloud

-Salesforce acquired several startaps in marketing space, an now don't want to offend any of them when inventing title for the integrated product.
-So, it's called "simply" Radian6 Buddy Media Social Studio for ExactTarget Marketing Cloud.
-It's a single platform for social content marketing, engagement, publishing and analytics that also allows marketers to collaborate.
-And with the Social Studio mobile app, you can run social marketing and engagement from your phone.
-The features include workspaces for team collaboration, tools for planning and publishing social media content, for interacting with customers, and for examining the results through analytics.
-At launch, the Social Studio integrates with stock photography services Getty Images and Shutterstock, as well as content discovery tools Kontera, Trendspottr, and Rallyverse.
+Salesforce has made a series of acquisitions in the marketing industry, and in order to maintain goodwill with these startups, they have chosen a rather inclusive name for their integrated product: "simply" Radian6 Buddy Media Social Studio for ExactTarget Marketing Cloud.
+This platform serves as a comprehensive solution for social content marketing, engagement, publishing, and analytics, while also providing collaborative features for marketers.
+Additionally, the Social Studio mobile app enables users to manage social marketing and engagement directly from their phones.
+Noteworthy features include workspaces designed for team collaboration, tools for planning and publishing social media content, customer interaction capabilities, and analytics for analyzing results.
+During its initial release, the Social Studio integrates seamlessly with popular stock photography services like Getty Images and Shutterstock, as well as content discovery tools including Kontera, Trendspottr, and Rallyverse.

 2013.
 Salesforce 1 - really cool thing for your business